 Now you can take advantage of the low cost-points of merchant silicon on your choice of bare-metal switches, significantly reducing your capex bill.
 And opex costs can be reduced by automating your operations, using ZTP and the same Web2.0 operational tools that the ‘cloud-natives’ use to run their infrastructure.

-The BNG’s subscriber management capacity is provided in a scale-out architecture called the Point-Of-Deployment (PoD).
-A large-scale PoD consists of Access Leaf Routers and Border Leaf Routers aggregated by a layer of Spine Leaf Routers in an auto-provisioned CLOS topology.
-The Access Leaves deliver subscriber management functionality and the Border Leaves provide connectivity to the core of the provider network.
+The BNG’s subscriber management capacity is provided in a scale-out architecture called the Point-Of-Deployment (PoD), also known as a SEBA PoD (SDN Enabled PoD).
+A large-scale PoD consists of Access Leaf Routers aggregated by a layer of Spine Leaf Routers in an auto-provisioned CLOS topology.
+The Access Leaves deliver subscriber management functionality.
+For even greater scalability a layer of Border Leaves can be added to provide more connectivity to the core of the provider network.

 The leaves can be scaled out horizontally to increase the number of subscribers supported on the PoD, providing a pay-as-you-grow architecture.
-For smaller PoDs, Spine and Border Leaf functionality can be collapsed onto a single hardware platform, depending upon the hardware platform used.
-PPPoE Subscribers can be terminated on the Access Leaf Routers or tunneled to an LNS over L2TPv2.
-L2 Cross Connect (L2X) allows subscriber traffic to be tunneled out of the PoD at Layer 2, providing wholesale connectivity.
+PPPoE Subscribers can be terminated on the Access Leaf Routers or tunnelled to an LNS over L2TPv2.
+L2 Cross Connect (L2X) allows subscriber traffic to be tunnelled out of the PoD at Layer 2, providing wholesale connectivity.

 Our Open BNG software can deliver most of your complex broadband services, with HQoS schemes and IPTV support, for example.
 But you can also re-use your existing infrastructure to continue to provide lower volume legacy services, and optimize the rest of the network for the bulk of your traffic - providing large volumes of high bandwidth services at a lower cost-point with a web-scale operating environment.
 So your RtBrick BNG can act as a service cross-connect, routing each subscriber to the appropriate network infrastructure and extending the life of your high-cost legacy BRAS or BNG systems, for example.

-Along with the traditional CLI and SNMP, more ‘cloud-native’ means of interactions are also supported, such as gNMI and Netconf.
+Along with a traditional CLI, more ‘cloud-native’ means of interactions are also supported, such as RESTCONF.
 RtBrick’s Management System, RBMS, takes this a step further, by providing network level workflows such as Image Lifecycle Management, Network Upgrades and Event and Log Management.
 RBMS actions are available through REST APIs making them easy to integrate into existing OSS systems.
 RBMS provides a single point of interaction for operations staff – from provisioning and management to monitoring and debugging.

 The result is a BNG that can be managed using the latest Web2.0 tools through a ‘single pane of glass’, with Zero-Touch-Provisioning.